 Carbon black particles are generally spherical in shape and less crystalline than graphite.
 They have a high surface-area-to-volume ratio.
 Carbon blacks vary enormously in particle size depending on the process by which they are made.

 Carbon black is valued for its excellent electrical conductivity, as a reinforcement agent, as a pigment, for its properties and resistance to wear.

 Imerys has a strong tradition and history in carbon manufacturing, with its first manufacturing operation founded way back in 1908 in the Swiss canton of Ticino.
-Today, we produce and market a large variety of conductive carbon blacks of consistent high quality at our processing plant near Brussels in Belgium which produces specialty-type carbon blacks to serve the lithium ion batteries, fuel cells, polymers, hard metal and powder metallurgy industries.
+Today, we produce and market a large variety of conductive carbon blacks of consistently high quality at our processing plant near Brussels in Belgium which produces speciality-type carbon blacks to serve the lithium-ion batteries, fuel cells, polymers, hard metal, and powder metallurgy industries.

-Further upstream, the Imerys Technology Center in Bironico, Switzerland, is dedicated to the study of graphite and carbon across a range of applications including batteries, fuel cells, brakes and clutches, carbon brushes, hard metals, powder metallurgy and refractories.
-Our laboratory in Kawasaki, Japan, focuses on application development of electrochemical systems using graphites and carbons.
-Our center in Toulouse is specialized in the study of polymers.
+Further upstream, the Imerys Technology Center in Bironico, Switzerland, is dedicated to the study of graphite and carbon across a range of applications including batteries, fuel cells, brakes and clutches, carbon brushes, hard metals, powder metallurgy, and refractories.
+Our laboratory in Kawasaki, Japan, focuses on the application development of electrochemical systems using graphites and carbons.
+Our centre in Toulouse is specialized in the study of polymers.

 Imerys highly conductive bespoke carbon black solutions are valuable for the production of lithium-ion batteries used to power new-generation consumer electronics and electric vehicles, where they boost energy density and shorten charging times.
 They are especially suited to high-capacity, ultra-thin lithium-ion batteries used in new generation mobile phones and tablets, where they improve battery charge.